ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/create.rst

 To upload a malware sample as a Document, the following steps must be taken:

 -  Create a `password-protected zip file <https://askubuntu.com/questions/17641/create-encrypted-password-protected-zip-file>`__ on your local machine containing the sample.
--  Create a new Document Group including the additional fields ``malware`` set to True and ``password`` set to the zip file's password.
+-  Create a new Document Group, including the additional fields ``malware`` set to True and ``password`` set to the zip file's password.
 - `Upload the Document contents <https://docs.threatconnect.com/en/latest/rest_api/groups/groups.html#update-document-contents>`_ .

-.. note:: The API will validate that the malware document is a password-protected zip file.
+.. note:: The API will validate that the malware Document is a password-protected zip file.

-.. warning:: Uploading raw malware executables or weaponized documents is strictly forbidden.
+.. warning:: Uploading raw malware executables or weaponized Documents is strictly forbidden.

-For malware uploads, An ``HTTP 400 - Bad Request`` error will be returned if the document is not a password-protected zip file (as determined by file headers).
+For malware uploads, An ``HTTP 400 - Bad Request`` error will be returned if the Document is not a password-protected zip file (as determined by file headers).

 Create Group Metadata
 ---------------------